-Below is an example of this occurring today during AMC’s airing of The Others, starring Nicole Kidman:
+Below is an example of this occurring during an AMC airing of The Others, starring Nicole Kidman:

 The snafu has affected so many Sling viewers that the live streaming service has established a separate Help page with tips on how to fix it.